18F/accessibility/pages/images.md

 permalink: /images/
 page_title: Images
 ---
 When using images on a page, you must provide an alternate method for that content.
 This can be provided in multiple ways.
-You can provide this information with a caption, alt tag, title tag, or aria label.
+You can provide this information with a caption, alt attribute (alt tag), title attribute, or aria label attribute.
 If an image has text, all the text in the image must be provided in the alternate content.
-No matter which method is used, an alt or title tag must be provided, even if the tag is blank.
+No matter which method is used, an alt or title attribute must be provided, even if the attribute is blank.

 ### Testing

 1. Using the web developer tool, select images > Display Alt Attributes & Outline All Images.
-2. Inspect each Alt tag for the following:
+2. Inspect each Alt attribute for the following:
   * A unique description of the image is provided
   * Repeated images used for controls, status indicators, or other programmatic elements have consistent alt text
   * All text in the image is included in the alt text
   * "Image of" or "Photo of" is not used
-  * If the alt tag is empty, ensure the image is purely decorative
+  * If the alt attribute is empty, ensure the image is purely decorative
     * If the image is not decorative, make sure the image is described on the page
-3. Check outlined images without alt tags by doing the following:
+3. Check outlined images without alt attribute by doing the following:
   * Right click the image
   * Select 'Inspect Element'
-  * Check for a title tag for the information normally found on the alt tag
+  * Check for a title attribute for the information normally found on the alt attribute

 ### Examples